Angels’ Mike Trout enters opening day with rich new contract

 The Gold Glove first baseman played all 162 games last year in his first full major league season, hitting 29 homers and driving in 85 runs while batting .247.
 Along with Davis and third baseman Matt Chapman’s 24 homers, the A’s lineup cleared the fences 227 times in 2018 — third-most in baseball behind the Yankees (267) and Dodgers (235).

-In Olson’s absence, the A’s will count on Mark Canha at first and new second baseman Jurickson Profar, who can play multiple positions.
+In Olson’s absence, the A’s will count on Kendrys Morales — acquired Wednesday in a trade with Toronto — and Mark Canha at first and new second baseman Jurickson Profar, who can play multiple positions.

 “The good thing is that we do have some versatile guys and guys that can be even more productive with some consistent at-bats,” Melvin said.
 “There’s certain guys that you feel like are a little bit more replaceable than others.
 He’s a tough one, although we do have guys we like a lot.
 But the left-handed bat is a little bit of an issue.”